Kidnapping of Hannah Anderson: Perpetrator

-James Everet Lee DiMaggio Jr. (January 17, 1973 – August 10, 2013), age 40, was a telecommunications technician in San Diego.
-According to a friend, his father, James Everet Lee Sr., was accused of attempting to kidnap the 16-year-old daughter of an ex-girlfriend in 1988 and committed suicide on August 10, 1995.
+James Lee DiMaggio (January 17, 1973 – August 10, 2013), age 40, was a telecommunications technician in San Diego.
+According to a friend, his father, James Everet Dimaggio, was accused of attempting to kidnap the 16-year-old daughter of an ex-girlfriend at gunpoint in 1988 and committed suicide on August 10, 1995, exactly 18 years to the day before his own son was killed having committed a similar crime.

 DiMaggio was described as the best friend of Brett Anderson, and he was like an uncle to the children.
 He helped with various tasks, such as driving Hannah and a friend from a gymnastics meet, during which he had unnerved her by saying he would like to date her if they were the same age.
 During a trip to Los Angeles with Anderson, DiMaggio also complained she "wasn't paying enough attention to him."
 Anderson's friends said she did not like being alone with him and was "creeped out" by his comments on the drive from the meet.

 DiMaggio listed Hannah's grandmother Bernice Anderson as the beneficiary to his life insurance in 2011, while he lived with her.
 A friend of DiMaggio said that he intended the $112,000 for Hannah and Ethan, but did not trust their parents to handle the inheritance.
 This prompted members of DiMaggio's family to request a paternity test to determine if he fathered the Anderson children.
 Brett called the suggestion "disgusting" and an Anderson family spokeswoman said DiMaggio had not met Christina until she was six months pregnant with Hannah.
 The DiMaggio family later withdrew their request for DNA testing.

 According to released warrants, DiMaggio received letters from Hannah Anderson which were found in his home by investigators, and exchanged over a dozen calls with her before the murders occurred.
 However, San Diego County Sheriff Bill Gore said Hannah Anderson was "a victim in every sense of the word" and did not willingly go with DiMaggio.
 Gore also suggested that authorities may never be able to fully determine the reason for DiMaggio's crime rampage.